djinoz/jp2n/README.md

 - Verify that your NSEC key is valid
 - Try publishing to different relays
 - Check the detailed error messages in the result dialog

+### Image Upload Issues

+If image uploads fail:
+- Verify that the "Enable Image Upload" option is enabled in settings
+- Check that the Blossom Server URL is correct and accessible
+- Ensure your NSEC key has permission to upload to the Blossom server
+- Try a different Blossom server if the current one is unavailable
+- For large images, be patient as uploads may take longer

 ## Privacy and Security